barcovanrhijn/barcovanrhijn.github.io/_posts/2020-08-20-Vanilla-PHP.md

 A Senior PHP developer approached me about collaborating on a Vanilla PHP project.
 His requirement was for us to work according to his Php standard.

 ## Our Goal
-Build a template engine and Cms that work together through an Api connection.
+Build a [template engine]{https://github.com/barcovanrhijn/sitebuilder} and Cms that work together through an Api connection.

 The idea was building template engine that could be easily filled out with details to generate brand sites.